Partition Horrors Remembrance Day: Background

-Observance of Remembrance Day
+Observance

-On 14 August 2021, Prime Minister Narendra Modi declared that the 14 of August annually will be remembered as Partition Horrors Remembrance Day to remind the nation of the sufferings and sacrifices of Indians during the partition in 1947.
+On 14 August 2021, Prime Minister Narendra Modi declared that 14 August annually will be remembered as Partition Horrors Remembrance Day to remind the nation of the sufferings and sacrifices of Indians during the partition in 1947.

 On 14 August 2021, Prime Minister Narendra Modi said, "Partitions pains can never be forgotten.
 Millions of our sisters and brothers were displaced and many lost their lives due to mindless hate and violence.
 In memory of the struggles and sacrifices of our people, 14th August will be observed as Partition Horrors Remembrance Day, May the Partition Horrors Remembrance Day keep reminding us of the need to remove the poison of social divisions, disharmony and further strengthen the spirit of oneness, social harmony and human empowerment."

 In 2022, the Delhi Metro honoured Partition Horrors Remembrance Day by setting up an exhibit that included "panels on the wrecked buildings in Lahore and Amritsar".

 The University Grants Commission, in 2022, implored all academic institutions to plan observances for Partition Horrors Remembrance Day.
 The University of Kashmir honoured Partition Horrors Remembrance Day by organising a photo exhibition aimed at highlighting "the agony, suffering and pain of millions of sufferers of the Partition".

+In 2023, the Jamia Millia Islamia in Delhi organized presentations and panel discussion, with question and answer sessions, along with a Photo Exhibition on Partition Horrors Remembrance Day.
+The Thiruvananthapuram Railway Division had an exhibition of photographs for the public, as did the "Nagercoil Junction, Kollam Junction, Alappuzha, Kottayam, Ernakulam Junction, and Thrissur railway stations of Thiruvananthapuram Division, Southern Railway."
+This was organized by Thalanad Chandrasekharan Nair, a follower of Mahatma Gandhi.